Invest in Teachers – Transform Education

 “You’re absolutely right”, he said, missing my not-so-subtle reproach completely.
 “The government is doing everything to make French disappear!”

 That day I got a glimpse of what I would be up against: teachers who feel so disempowered that the reasons for their students’ poor performance is everybody’s else’s fault – but not theirs.
-They are teaching exactly the way their own teachers used to teach them, and they can’t even fathom that there could be any other way.
+They are teaching exactly the way their own teachers used to teach them, and they cannot fathom that there could be any other way.

 French class at the Ecole Tecnique Omnis (ETO) in Gitega, January 2024.
+(Photo taken after the sun came out)

 But two things quickly became clear to me.
-First, the lessons were very uniform.
+First, the lessons were very uniform and formulaic.
 I realized that when I asked to see other classes as well: math, religion, mechanical engineering, computer science, pharmacology, nursing etc. Essentially, all the teachers were doing the same: standing in front of the class and telling the kids what to do, what to think, what to write down, and what to learn by heart at home.

 I went through different phases.
-When I arrived, there was obviously a lot of ignorance and arrogance.
+When I arrived, there was a lot of ignorance and arrogance.
 I’d worked with German teachers from all over the world, also with colleagues from Africa.
-Therefore, I’d assumed that I can just open my miracle toolbox and show these guys some magic tricks that would blow their minds.
+Therefore, I’d assumed that I can just open my toolbox and show these guys some tricks that would blow their minds.

 Once I started giving my own workshops, however, that respect turned into admiration.
-At one point, I got a heatstroke from teaching for 6 hours at 32°C (90°F) and 80% humidity at a school right on the shore of Lake Tanganyika.
-Another day at that school it rained so hard that the noise from the tin roof made it impossible to understand my own words – for over half an hour.
-Try to follow a lesson plan in those conditions.
+At one point, I got a heatstroke from teaching for 6 hours at 32°C (90°F) and 80% humidity.
+Another day at that school right on the shore of Lake Tanganyika, it rained so hard that the noise from the tin roof made it impossible for me to understand my own words – for over half an hour.

 View over Lake Tanganyika close to the École Polyvalente Carolus Magnus (EPCM) in Kajaga.
 The lake has been rising for years and is threatening numerous communities along its shores.